Best Things to Do in Zagreb, Croatia

 Feel dwarfed at the massive Zagreb Cathedral

+Don’t know what to do in Zagreb?
+Start with a trip to the city’s most famous landmark: Zagreb Cathedral.
 The cathedral was originally built in the early 1200s.
-Since then, it has been destroyed, rebuilt, and renovated numerous times over the centuries.
+Since then, it’s been destroyed, rebuilt, and renovated numerous times over the centuries.

 Zagreb Cathedral